iac-oslo/azure-firewall-labs/docs/labs/lab-04/index.md

 To allow traffic to the internet, we need to create Application rules specifying what kind of traffic is allowed.

-# Task #1 - create Application Rules to allow access to `ifconfig.me` site from spoke1 VNet
+# Task #1 - create Application Rules to allow access to `ifconfig.me` from spoke1 VNet

 Create `spoke-app-rules.bicep` file with the following content: